-- If possible, make some very brief notes at the time, and write them up as soon as possible on to CPOMS - Keep your original notes and if necessary scan them into CPOMS. - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+- If possible, make some very brief notes at the time, and write them up as soon as possible - Keep your original notes on file or scan them into CPOMS. - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
 If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks on CPOMS - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.